By: Marilyn L. Davis

 Don’t use 50-cent or obscure words to describe a simple idea.
 Readers may assume that that the writer wants us to think they’re more educated than us.
 I’m sure there’s a quote from a famous author about this, but I’ll reference my grandmother, “No one likes a show-off.”

-Verbiage: French for Chatter or Word Count Issues
+Verbiage: French for Chatter

 I’ll get some submissions where there’s an abundance of unnecessary adjectives, adverbs, and – the one I dislike the most – additional thoughts in parenthesis.
-By definition, the parenthesis is a digression, an aside, or afterthought.
+By definition, the parenthesis is a digression, an aside, or an afterthought.
 Now, I’ve added 11 filler words to explain one word that I’m sure most of the readers here understand.

 Writers will also get redundant in their submission.
 They want to adhere to the word count guidelines, so they fill in with different words for verbiage without adding anything more than – you guessed it – more words.